Minor in Possession Attorneys in West Michigan

 In the United States, it is against the law for anyone under the age of 21 to consume or possess alcohol.
 If a minor is caught with alcohol in their possession or has tested positive for blood alcohol content, they could be facing a misdemeanor charge.
 In the case that they were caught driving or operating a vehicle at the time, the charges could be even more severe.
 It is important that you act quickly to retain representation, especially if this is a second or subsequent offense.

-Contact one of our Greenville minor in possession attorneys today at
+Contact one of our Grand Rapids minor in possession attorneys today at

 (616) 244-2234 for solid legal defense.